lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

 deliberate on what is and is not deemed a transgression and what is and is not a proper punishment.
 Yet, as has been argued above, individuals are entitled to their natural judgement if a sovereignty is found to be either unrightfully seizing property or enslaving the populace.
-With that, I propose that the state need not be exploiting its people out of its own volition—_neglect_ of extraneous exploitative forces is sufficient to implicate the sovereign and place the citizenry in a state of war against the state; namely, if resources are being exploited or misused, or if the proviso is blatantly violated, and legislation either does not address these matters or perhaps even supports these usages, the populace reserves the right to invoke a state of war, reintroduce features of the state of nature, and pressure the state to either revise its legislation or entirely dissolve.
+With that, I suggest that the state need not be exploiting its people out of its own volition—_neglect_ of extraneous exploitative forces is sufficient to implicate the sovereign and place the citizenry in a state of war against the state; namely, if resources are being exploited or misused, or if the proviso is blatantly violated, and legislation does not address these matters—or perhaps is in support of them—the populace reserves the right to invoke a state of war, reintroduce features of the state of nature, and pressure the sovereignty to either revise its legislation or entirely dissolve.
 With civil government and property rights being constructs superposed over the state of nature, I further argue that the degree of natural judgement that the constituency will exercise—as well as the particular facets